How to Cook Lima Beans

 Butter beans are tan or brown- never green.
 Lima beans are generally fresh, frozen or canned though you can find some dried beans labeled limas.
 There are baby limas and large lima beans.
 Butter beans can be fresh, frozen, canned or dried but they are never green.
 Instead they have a tan or brown color.

-Butter beans in a casserole dish.
+Tan Butter beans bubbling hot and ready to serve in a casserole dish.

 Butter Beans